Multistep Methods for Floquet Multipliers and Subspaces: Numerical Results

-We fix \(\beta = 0.5\) and use \(\delta\) as the continuation parameter, approaching \(\delta = 0.25\) from below.
-Our focus is on the Floquet multipliers of the variational system associated to a limit cycle in \cref{equ:Coupled Stuart-Landau Model}, where two oscillators are $\pi$ radians out of phase, i.e., \( x_1 = -x_2, y_1 = -y_2 \).
-As $\delta$ approaches $0.25$, this limit cycle approaches a heteroclinic loop, and the period grows raplidly, and the Floquet multipliers vary sharply.
-Our goal is to compute its Floquet multipliers with high accuracy to determine their position relative to the unit circle in the complex plane.
+We fix $\beta=0.5$ and use $\delta$ as continuation parameter, approaching $\delta=0.25$ from below.
+For each $\delta$, we consider a limit cycle satisfying \( x_1 = -x_2, y_1 = -y_2 \).
+As $\delta \to 0.25$, this limit cycle approaches a heteroclinic loop, and the period goes to infinity.
+For each $(\delta,\beta)$, the periodic orbit is computed using continuation packages (\texttt{MATCONT} and \texttt{AUTO-07p}), which also provide the Jacobian matrices along the trajectory.
+These Jacobians are the coefficient matrices of the associated variational LTP system.

-For a given pair of $(\delta, \beta)$, the periodic solution is first computed using existing continuation software—\texttt{MATCONT} \cite{dhooge2008MATCONT} in \texttt{MATLAB} and \texttt{AUTO-07p} \cite{doedel2002auto,doedel2007auto} in \texttt{FORTRAN}.
-These tools provide not only the periodic orbit but also the Jacobian along the trajectory, enabling us to study the associated variational system.

-We test three discretization and eigensolver combinations on the coupled Stuart-Landau system \cref{equ:Coupled Stuart-Landau Model}, as listed in \cref{tab:comparison}.

-The first method uses the built-in Floquet multiplier computation in \texttt{AUTO-07p}, which applies a collocation discretization and the O.K.
+We compute the Floquet multipliers of this variational system.
+In particular, we compare three discretization-eigensolver combinations for this task, summarized in \cref{tab:comparison}.

+\texttt{AUTO-07p} employs collocation together with the O.K.
 Floquet algorithm \cite{OK1991Fairgrieve}.
-The second method modifies \texttt{MATCONT}: it retains the collocation discretization but replaces the built-in MATLAB \texttt{eig} eigenvalue solver with a periodic QR algorithm \cite{bojanczyk1992Periodic} to compute all multipliers.
-The third method, proposed in this paper, discretizes the variational system using a multistep method and extracts the Floquet multipliers with a periodic Krylov-Schur algorithm.

-To ensure a fair comparison, all methods use a total of 1024 sampling points per period.
+A modified version of \texttt{MATCONT} retains the collocation discretization but replaces the built-in MATLAB \texttt{eig} routine with a periodic QR algorithm \cite{bojanczyk1992Periodic}.
+Our proposed approach discretizes the variational system using a multistep method and computes the multipliers via \texttt{pTOAR}.
+For a fair comparison, all methods use a total of 1024 function evaluations per period.
 For \texttt{AUTO-07p} and the modified \texttt{MATCONT}, we set \texttt{NTST} = 512 and \texttt{NCOL} = 2.

 For clarity of the figures, we plot the modulus of the computed Floquet multipliers on a logarithmic scale versus the period \cref{fig:Brus_Flomul1234}.
 Around suspected bifurcation points, the Floquet multipliers change very rapidly within narrow parameter intervals.
 Due to the limited number of computed points, these sharp transitions are not fully resolved in our figures.